Austinkuria/attendance-system/documentation.md

           → Summary Statistics:
             - Total Assigned Units: The total number of academic units/courses assigned to the lecturer for teaching
             - Current Attendance Rate: The percentage of students present in the current active session
-            - Total Scans: Number of successful QR code scans recorded for the current session
+            - Total Scans: Number of successful Quick Response (QR) code scans recorded for the current session
             - Total Students Enrolled: The total number of students registered for the selected unit → Quick Access Cards:
             - Analytics Link: Direct access to detailed attendance analytics and trends